DRAFT: The Tareable Diet

 This absolutely means less fasting.
 You’re constantly shedding weight just by breathing (not to mention going to the bathroom) so it can never be too many hours from hitting the cap before you can eat again.

-I’m still pretty sure I’d eat a whole bag of potato chips or however much of the bag I was allowed and then have to fast for ages.
+I’m still pretty sure I’d eat a whole bag of potato chips if it let me and then have to fast for ages

 It’s not that long, I’ve tried it.
 Also I kind of think the fact that potato chips are very light is an ice cream truck loophole.